Alex Antic: Political views

-COVID-19 Vaccination
+Anti-vaccination position

-In November 2021, Antic was one of five Coalition senators who voted in support of One Nation’s COVID-19 Vaccination Status (Prevention of Discrimination) Bill 2021, against the government's position.
+In November 2021, Antic was one of five Coalition senators who voted in support of One Nation's COVID-19 Vaccination Status (Prevention of Discrimination) Bill 2021, against the government's position.

 In December 2021, it was alleged that Antic misled Prime Minister Scott Morrison about his COVID-19 vaccination status after Morrison claimed Antic had been double-vaccinated during a radio interview.
-Antic returned to Adelaide from Canberra having obtained a travel exemption for unvaccinated persons, the exemption having only been granted on appeal, on the condition he spent 14 days in quarantine at a Medi-hotel.
+Antic returned to Adelaide from Canberra having obtained a travel exemption for unvaccinated persons, the exemption having only been granted on appeal, on the condition he spent 14 days in quarantine.
 However, on arrival he allegedly refused to provide his vaccination status to officials at Adelaide Airport, and then posted a video to social media claiming he had been "detained by overzealous bureaucrats", in what he called a "political stunt".

+In June 2026 Antic mocked bird flu, which had just been discovered for the first time in Australia, as "spin from pharmaceutical companies" aimed at coercing people into getting flu vaccination shots that winter.

 LGBT

 In a Senate estimates hearing in November 2022, Antic accused the Australian Broadcasting Corporation (ABC) of "grooming children with [...] adult content" over a Play School segment that featured drag queen Courtney Act reading a children's book.
 In response, Act stated that "to use terms of abuse when no abuse is actually happening, really takes away from the occasions when it is happening [...]
 I'm on television, reading a children’s book, there was nothing untoward about it.
 It was really quite a shocking thing to be accused of".

 In late 2023, Antic proposed a bill to ban gender reassignment surgery and treatment for teenagers.